Astrophysicist Neil deGrasse Tyson reacts to Demi Lovato’s extraterrestrial claim

-CHICAGO (NewsNation Now) — Astrophysicist Neil deGrasse Tyson says he is skeptical of Demi Lovato’s claim that she had a close encounter last year with an extraterrestrial craft in Southern California’s Joshua Tree National Park.
+CHICAGO (NewsNation Now) — Astrophysicist Neil deGrasse Tyson says he is skeptical of Demi Lovato’s claim that the singer had a close encounter last year with an extraterrestrial craft in Southern California’s Joshua Tree National Park.

-Lovato said she saw a UFO that resembled a floating blue orb.
-She said the incident happened last October on her 28th birthday at the national park.
-She said it was 50 feet away, maybe less, floating above the ground 10 to 15 feet and that it kept its distance from them.
+Lovato said they saw a UFO that resembled a floating blue orb.
+Lovato said the incident happened last October on their 28th birthday at the national park.
+Lovato said it was 50 feet away, maybe less, floating above the ground 10 to 15 feet and that it kept its distance from them.

 Tyson says that at a time when there are 3 billion smartphones on the planet, the burden of proof should be higher than a person claiming to see a UFO.